City looks at ways to help small businesses survive flavored tobacco, e-cigarette bans - The San Francisco Examiner

 The group would be expected to issue recommendations within six months, including to “identify alternative revenue sources for our small merchants and grocers including diversifying inventory such as having a combination of open food booths like delis.”

-The recommendations would also look into streamlining permitting and expanding The City’s financial support of stores to offer healthier products under the Healthy Retail SF program to assist the
+The recommendations would also look into streamlining permitting and expanding The City’s financial support of stores to offer healthier products under the Healthy Retail SF program.

 In addition to city officials, the working group is to include small business representatives from a smoke shop, a merchant organization and two small grocers.